 If you’re looking for where to stay in Cornwall England, then these great Newquay properties are perfect for access to the town’s beaches, bars, and nightlife.
 Newquay is definitely one of the best areas to stay in Cornwall and these are some of the accommodation options in the town.

-1. Lamorna Guest Suite: This one-bedroom guest suite is located close to all of Newquay’s amenities and a short walk from the town’s beaches.
-The space includes a double bedroom, bathroom, kitchen, and an outside patio area.
+1. SeaQuest 8: This one-bedroom guest suite is located close to all of Newquay’s amenities and a short walk from the town’s beaches.
+The space includes a double bedroom, bathroom, kitchen, and a nice living area.
 Click here for more info.

-3. Apartment in Newquay: This recently refurbished one-bedroom apartment is in a quiet residential location but just an 8-minute walk to the beaches and center of town.
-The bedroom has an en-suite bathroom, a kitchen, and a lounge area.
+3. 24Trenance: This recently refurbished one-bedroom apartment is in a quiet residential location but a short walk to the beaches and center of town.
+The bedroom has a nice bathroom, a kitchenette, and a lounge area.
 Click here to book.

 5 Top Things To Do in Newquay